Table of Contents

 We offer a range of thyroid panels designed to provide different levels of detail, helping you avoid unnecessary tests while ensuring you don't miss key markers.

-- Silver Thyroid: This includes everything in the Bronze tier plus Thyroid Peroxidase Antibodies (TPOAb) and Thyroglobulin Antibodies (TgAb).
+- Silver Thyroid: Includes everything in the Bronze tier plus Thyroid Peroxidase Antibodies (TPOAb) and Thyroglobulin Antibodies (TgAb).

 Practical Considerations for Your Test